bdelfin1/Bioinformatics/README.md

 # Bioinformatics
-This is for bioinformatics projects
+This is an actual repository.
+I made it all by myself.